danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 especially regarding the majority of reasons we decided against TypeScript a few years ago.
 However, **Flow seems still to be more strict and has better error messages, two very important aspect of a type system**.
 On the other handside **TypeScript is more popular, has a bigger community, and handles 3rd party types a lot better**.
 Flow's advantage of being more strict is somehow lost, when using a lot of 3rd party packages.
-That is becuase if no Flow types exists, Flow considers the entire 3rd party code untyped.
+That is because if no Flow types exists, Flow considers the entire 3rd party code untyped.

 Until recently I would have said TypeScript is the clear winner, but then I saw that